christopher-hague/vidsi/README.md

-### This repo contains the relational database structure to support the Vidsi application requirements.
+This repo contains the relational database structure to support the Vidsi application requirements.
+Table relations have been established in the models.
+Feel free to create subcribers, subscriptions, invoices, etc. via the rails console to make your own queries.
+* Start rails server with `rails s`
+* Enter rails console with `rails c`

 #### Vidsi ERD
 ![vidsi_erd](https://user-images.githubusercontent.com/22860105/31319513-2175686e-ac2a-11e7-9d0e-10e592b46978.png)